simonjulianl/simonjulianl/README.md

 [![linkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/simon-julian-lauw)

-My name is Simon Julian Lauw, I'm a computer science student at National University of Singapore 🏫 and an avid Android enthusiast.
+My name is Simon Julian Lauw, I'm a computer science student at National University of Singapore 🏫 and an avid technology enthusiast.
 I like software engineering in general and working in a team to build and break stuffs together!

 * 🏢 I’m an ex-Android Engineer Intern at Sea Labs
+* 🏢 Currently, I’m a Software Engineer Intern at AlphaLab Capital, interacting with the blockchains!
-* 👯 I’m looking to collaborate in web app, desktop and android projects
+* 👯 I’m looking to collaborate in any projects!
+Web App, Desktop, Scripts, etc as long as they are fun!

 ![Simon's Github Stats](https://github-readme-stats.vercel.app/api?username=simonjulianl&count_private=true&show_icons=true&include_all_commits=true&theme=dark)